-B. Failure to provide this information as required may lead to the denial or termination of Medicaid eligibility, unless there is good cause for non-compliance as specified in § 3.23 of this Part.
+B. Failure to provide this information as required may lead to the termination of Medicaid eligibility, unless there is good cause for non-compliance as specified in § 3.23 of this Part.

 3.14 Non-custodial Parents with TPL

 A. Medicaid is always the payer of last resort.
 Accordingly, EOHHS considers all other health insurance or coverage provided to a Medicaid-eligible individual as third-party liability (TPL) coverage.
-EOHHS reserves the right to require Medicaid beneficiaries to transition to the TPL coverage in instances it meets the cost and coverage effectiveness criteria for RIte Share.
-Special rules for handling this transition when a parent who does not have custody of the Medicaid-eligible child has access to ESI or other TPL are as follows:
+EOHHS reserves the right to disenroll Medicaid beneficiaries with TPL from Medicaid managed care and enroll them in RIte Share.
+This is called RIte Share Zero Premium.

-1. TPL coverage through the non-custodial parent - Children who are enrolled in both RIte Care and ESI through a non-custodial parent (NCP), will be transitioned into RIte Share unless the custodial parent shows good cause for not making the transition.
-Once enrolled in TPL coverage, the child must retain access to all applicable Medicaid covered services the entire time that they are in RIte Share.
-Should the NCP lose their ESI, the RIte Share Unit must be notified at least ten (10) days prior to the child’s disenrollment to meet established reporting requirements and assure the child is transitioned back into RIte Care without coverage gaps.
+1. TPL coverage through the non-custodial parent – Children who are enrolled in both Medicaid managed care and also have access to coverage through a non-custodial parent (NCP), will be transitioned into RIte Share Zero Premium unless the custodial parent shows good cause for not making the transition.
+The child will retain access to all applicable Medicaid covered services the entire time that they are in RIte Share Zero Premium.
+Should the NCP lose their ESI, the RIte Share Unit must be notified at least ten (10) days prior to the child’s disenrollment to meet established reporting requirements and assure the child is transitioned back into Medicaid managed care without coverage gaps.

-2. Custodial parent non-compliance - If the custodial parent refuses to allow the child to be enrolled in the NCP’s ESI or TPL coverage more generally, then the custodial parent’s Medicaid eligibility is terminated until the parent complies with the RIte Share participation requirement.
+2. Custodial parent non-compliance – If the custodial parent refuses to allow the child to be enrolled in the NCP’s coverage, the custodial parent’s Medicaid eligibility is terminated until the custodial parent complies with the RIte Share participation requirement.
 Good cause exemptions to RIte Share are permitted under § 3.23 of this Part.

-3. Notice and enrollment - Medicaid beneficiaries who are potential candidates for RIte Share must be provided with notice from EOHHS explaining their rights and responsibilities including:
+3. Notice and enrollment – Medicaid beneficiaries must be provided with notice from EOHHS explaining their rights and responsibilities including:

 b.
 Grace period.
 Parents/caretakers are given a fourteen (14) day grace period to report any changes in the NCP’s coverage and/or report any difficulties with using the NCP’s coverage.

 c.
 Failure to respond.
-If the parent/caretaker does not respond, the Medicaid beneficiaries who are covered under the NCP's policy will be transitioned from RIte Care to RIte Share, and sent appropriate documentation.
-Those who are not covered under the NCP's coverage, such as a custodial mom, children not related to the NCP, will remain on RIte Care.
+If the parent/caretaker does not respond, the Medicaid beneficiaries who are covered under the NCP's policy will be transitioned from Medicaid managed care to RIte Share, and sent appropriate documentation.
+Those household members who are not covered under the NCP's coverage (such as a custodial mom, children not related to the NCP, etc.) will remain in Medicaid managed care.

 d.
 Cost-sharing.
-The notification must indicate clearly that EOHHS will not make payment for coinsurance, cost sharing obligations, or wrap-around coverage to or for the NCP policy holder or any other Medicaid-ineligible family member/dependent enrolled in the approved ESI plan.
+The notification must indicate clearly that EOHHS is not responsible for coinsurance, cost sharing obligations, or wrap-around coverage for the NCP or any other Medicaid-ineligible family members

 3.15 Continuing Eligibility – Medicaid Renewals